Promethee-Earth/ogc-client/README.md

 $ npm start
 ```

-The app is based on [Vue.js](https://vuejs.org/) and will showcase most features implemented in the library.
+The app is based on Typescript.
-You will need to supply it with valid OGC service urls.

 ### Publish